Entering Your Household Cat in a Cat Show

 If you are interested in entering your kitty in our upcoming show, we will happily guide you through the process.
 We welcome all newcomers and encourage you to come out, enter our show, meet fellow cat lovers and have a great time making new friends and rosettes!

-You need to fil out an Online Entry From.
+You need to fill out an Online Entry Form here.

 When you arrive at the cat show on Saturday morning, you will check in, and you can notify the entry clerk this is your first cat show and we will have wonderful volunteers that will help you get acquainted with teh show process.
 There will be judging rings set up, with a podium for the judge, cages for class judging and seating to watch the judging take place.
 There will also be a benching area, where all exhibitors are set up.
 You will need to bring curtains for the cage you will be assigned.
 Every exhibitor is assigned a specific number & cage in the benching area of the cat show.
 Each entry received a cage space of 22” x 22”.
 You will need to bring your own cage curtains, or covers.
 Some people bring towels, sheets or decorative fabric to personalize their space as they wish.